Investigating the performance of multi-objective optimization when learning Bayesian Networks: Materials and methods

-In this Section we provide the theoretical background of our work and we describe our method.
-First, we provide a formal definition of BNs and of the optimization problem; then, we define all the background concept behind multi-objective optimization strategies.
+In this Section, we first report a formal definition of BNs and a description of the problem of learning their structure; then we describe the score-based and the population-based approaches, both in the case of single- and multi-objective optimization.